pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 -------------------------

-`pywbemcli` implements an in-process Mock WBEM Server using the pywbem :ref:`pywbem:Mock WBEM server` which defines the mock environment.
+`pywbemcli` implements an in-process Mock WBEM Server using the pywbem :ref:`pywbem:Mock WBEM server` which defines a local in server WBEM server environment.
 The mock sever provides WBEM server responses to pywbmcli commands.
-The configuration and contents of the mock server are defined by the pywbemcli :ref:`--mock-server general option`.
+The configuration and contents of the mock server are defined by the pywbemcli :ref:`--mock-server general option` and the mock WBEM server configuration can be saved as a named connection.

 Pywbemcli starts the mock WBEM server when either the pywbemcli :ref:`--mock-server general option` or the :ref:`--name general option` defining a mock environment is executed.
-The mock server and its CIM repository are in the pywbemcli process in the pywbemcli process so its life-cycle is the life-cycle of a single pywbemcli execution (command line or interactive session) and it must be recreated or restored from cache using the :ref:`--name general option` (if the connection definition was saved)
+The mock server and its CIM repository are in the pywbemcli process so its life-cycle is the life-cycle of a single pywbemcli execution (command line or interactive session) and it must be recreated or restored from a pywbemcli provided cache (see: TODO) using the :ref:`--name general option` (if the connection definition was saved).

-The mock server environment can include CIM namespaces, CIM classes, CIM instances, CIM qualifier declarations, CIM instances, and mock CIM providers.
-This allows executing pywbemcli commands against the mock WBEM server that is created in pywbemcli rather than a real WBEM server.
+The mock WBEM server environment can include CIM namespaces, CIM classes, CIM instances, CIM qualifier declarations, CIM instances, and mock CIM providers.
+This allows executing pywbemcli commands against the mock WBEM server created in pywbemcli rather than a real WBEM server.

-The :ref:`--mock-server general option` is mutually exclusive with the :ref:`--server general option` and :ref:`--name general option`, since each defines a target WBEM server.

-The created mock WBEM server has an in-memory repository for the CIM objects defined by the MOF/script (qualifier declarations, classes, and instances) and supports CIM namespaces.
+The created mock WBEM server has an in-memory repository for the CIM objects defined by the mock script (qualifier declarations, classes, and instances) and supports CIM namespaces.
 The operations performed against the mock WBEM server cause that mock repository to be inspected (ex. ``class enumerate``) or manipulated (ex.``instance create ....``) accordingly.